imperdin/Heavy-Optimizations/README.md

 ~1550 H/s on a V64 and ~2300 H/s on FE (With the Compute switch)

-The thing is that both V64 and FE can mine better on the tighter V56 strap while freeing the mv to really boost the core clock that is needed to crush Heavy
+The thing is that the V64  mine better on the tighter V56 strap while freeing the mv to really boost the core clock that is needed to crush Heavy

 So you will want to aim for 1600@1000 + Core and increase it as much as you can for maximum H/s on all